I Still Dream About You

 I Still Dream About You is a 2010 comedy-mystery novel by American writer Fannie Flagg.
 Set in Birmingham, Alabama, the story centers on a former Miss Alabama who decides to end her life rather than continue living an unfulfilling existence, and her friendships with idiosyncratic colleagues in a local real estate agency.
-The novel takes a light tone in describing the main character's failed attempts to kill herself, and provides a vivid look at Birmingham's history, its role in the civil rights movement, and typical Southern mores.
+The novel takes a light tone in describing the main character's suicide attempts, and provides a vivid look at Birmingham's history, its role in the civil rights movement, and typical Southern mores.

 Synopsis

 Margaret Anne "Maggie" Fortenberry has reached the age of 60 and feels she has nothing left to live for.
 A former Miss Alabama, Maggie never made anything of her life or married.
-She enjoys her work in a real estate agency and also her friendships with Hazel Whisenknott, a positive-thinking midget who founded the agency; her real estate partner Brenda Peoples, an overweight black woman who aspires to be the city's first black woman mayor; and Ethel Clipp, the 88-year-old purple-haired office manager who is disgruntled with the deterioration of modern society.
+She enjoys her work in a real estate agency and also her friendships with Hazel Whisenknott, a positive-thinking little person who founded the agency; her real estate partner Brenda Peoples, an overweight black woman who aspires to be the city's first black woman mayor; and Ethel Clipp, the 88-year-old purple-haired office manager who is disgruntled with the deterioration of modern society.
 The only thing Maggie thinks she will miss are spring and fall in her native city of Birmingham, and the view of the graceful historic home called Crestview perched atop Red Mountain.
 Maggie determines to kill herself in the most unobtrusive way possible so the news won't be splashed all over the headlines.
 But every time she sets off to do the deed she is interrupted, until she realizes that she really wants to continue living after all.

 Subplots involve the rivalry between Red Mountain Realty and Babs "The Beast" Bingington, a non-native of Birmingham with a fake name and a fake Southern accent who will do anything, legal or not, to get a listing; and the mystery surrounding the last owner of Crestview, Edward Crocker, whose skeleton Maggie and Brenda find in a steamer trunk in the home's locked attic.